projectcalico/calico/networking/use-ipvs.md

 ### How to

 As previously discussed, there is nothing you need to do in {{site.prodname}} to use IPVS mode; if enabled, the mode is automatically detected.
 However, if your default Kubernetes NodePort range changes, use the following instructions to update {{site.prodname}} nodeport ranges to stay in sync.
+Detection happens when calico-node starts up, so if you change kube-proxy's mode in a running cluster, you will need to restart your calico-node instances.

 #### Change {{site.prodname}} default nodeport range